goabstract/Marketing-for-Engineers/README.md

 Promotional Emails helps you to grow sales:
 * [21 Little Known Reasons Why Your Sales Letter Is Not Converting](https://copymonk.com/sales-letter/) by Danavir Sarria.

-You should always A/B test different email subject lines, text, message styles, images, CTA buttons.
-Look at your metrics and measure how well is your onboarding experience works:
+You should always A/B test your email campaings: try different subject lines, texts, message styles, images, CTA buttons.
+Look at your metrics and measure how well each element works:
 * [A Beginner’s Guide to A/B Testing: Email Campaigns That Convert](https://blog.kissmetrics.com/ab-testing-email-campaigns/) from Kissmetrics blog.
 * [A/B Test Your Email Marketing: How to Get Started, What to Test, and 20+ Apps to Help](https://zapier.com/learn/email-marketing/ab-testing-email-marketing/) from Zapier blog.
 * [Everything You Wanted to Know About Email CTA Buttons](https://explore.reallygoodemails.com/everything-you-wanted-to-know-about-email-cta-buttons-98807ab98806) by Really Good Emails.
 * [Best Practices for Buttons: The User Experience of colors](https://uxplanet.org/best-practices-for-buttons-b7048479d440) by Luca Longo.
 One more short read to help you choose your CTA button.
 * [164 Email Subject Lines to Boost Your Email Open Rates ](http://optinmonster.com/101-email-subject-lines-your-subscribers-cant-resist/) by Optinmonster team.
 Good inspirational examples to try out.

+Want to learn even more about Lifecycle Email Marketing?
+Read these comprehensive long guides, that contain all types of emails we talk above with examples, tips & trips and recomended tools:
+* [The Ultimate Lifecycle Email Marketing Guide](https://www.getvero.com/resources/guides/lifecycle-marketing/) by Jimmy Daly from Vero.
+The guide has 135 email examples broken down into 5 categories and 41 sub-categories.
+* [What is Drip Marketing?
+The Complete Guide to Drip Campaigns, Lifecycle Emails, and More](https://zapier.com/learn/email-marketing/drip-marketing-campaign/) by Joe Stych from Zapier.
+It's a part of [The Ultimate Guide to Email Marketing Apps](https://zapier.com/learn/email-marketing/), which has 11 more chapters to read.
+I told you, it's a very huge library!

 Useful tools:
 * Websites with awesome email examples: [Email copy from great companies](http://www.goodemailcopy.com/) and [Really Good Emails](https://reallygoodemails.com/).